elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/additional-services/postgresql.md

 ## Create an Application User

-First, port forward into the PostgreSQL master.
+First, in one console, fetch the information from the access Secret as described above and port forward into the PostgreSQL master.

 ```bash
 kubectl -n $NAMESPACE port-forward $USER_ACCESS 5432